Official GrowthBook MCP Server

 - This tool has 3 modes:

-get_experiment: Fetch details for a specific experiment by ID.
-(Supportsmetadataandfullmodes.
-See above for details.)get_attributes: List user attributes tracked in GrowthBook (useful for targeting).create_experiment: Creates a feature-flag linked experiment.
-Note that this tool callsget_defaults, which provides a sampling of previous experiments to help the AI agent create the experiment correctly.
+get_attributes: List user attributes tracked in GrowthBook (useful for targeting).create_experiment: Creates an A/B test.
+Optionally, provide a feature ID to link the experiment to a feature flag.
+Note: this tool callsget_defaults, which provides a sampling of previous experiments to help the AI agent create the experiment correctly.
 For better performance, these defaults are saved to the local file system and periodically updated.get_defaults: Get default values for experiments including hypothesis, description, datasource, and assignment query.
 (Runs automatically when the create experiment tool is called.)create_defaults: Set custom default values for experiments that will be used when creating new experiments.clear_user_defaults: Clear user-defined defaults and revert to automatic defaults.

 Environments